 Pursuant to the Fannie Mae Agreements, the Authority may sell Fannie Mae Mortgage Loans to Fannie Mae under Fannie Mae's whole loan purchase program or may securitize such loans through Fannie Mae's Mortgage Backed Securities ("MBS") program.
 Once sold to, or securitized through, Fannie Mae, the Fannie Mae Mortgage Loans are not assets of the Authority and are not pledged under the Commonwealth Mortgage Bonds Resolution or the Homeownership Mortgage Bonds Resolution.
-Fannie Mae Mortgage Loans are sold to, or securitized through, Fannie Mae under either its HFA Preferred Risk Sharing program ("Fannie Mae HFA Preferred Risk Share Mortgage Loans") or its HFA Preferred program ("Fannie Mae HFA Preferred Mortgage Loans").
-Under the Fannie Mae HFA Preferred Risk Sharing program, the sale or securitization of a Fannie Mae Mortgage Loan is subject to a repurchase agreement in the event the mortgage loan becomes delinquent within certain parameters (generally four full months delinquent during the repurchase obligation period, which may be different for each

-Fannie Mae Agreement under the Fannie Mae HFA Preferred Risk Sharing program (the "Repurchase Obligation Period") unless a default exists at the end of the applicable Repurchase Obligation Period in which case it is extended until the loan is no longer delinquent).
+Fannie Mae Mortgage Loans are sold to, or securitized through, Fannie Mae under either its HFA Preferred Risk Sharing program ("Fannie Mae HFA Preferred Risk Sharing program, the sale or securitization of a Fannie Mae Mortgage Loans").
+Under the Fannie Mae HFA Preferred Risk Sharing program, the sale or securitization of a Fannie Mae Mortgage Loan is subject to a repurchase agreement in the event the mortgage loan becomes delinquent within certain parameters (generally four full months delinquent during the repurchase obligation period, which may be different for each Fannie Mae Agreement under the Fannie Mae HFA Preferred Risk Sharing program (the "Repurchase Obligation Period") unless a default exists at the end of the applicable Repurchase Obligation Period in which case it is extended until the loan is no longer delinquent).
 The Fannie Mae Agreements for the Fannie Mae HFA Preferred Risk Share Mortgage Loans now all have Repurchase Obligation Periods of 60-61 months.
-As of June 30, 2017, Fannie Mae HFA Preferred Risk Share Mortgage Loans still in a Repurchase Obligation Period had an outstanding aggregate principal balance of \$665.7 million.
-The Fannie Mae HFA Preferred Mortgage Loans do not have Repurchase Obligation Periods.
+As of December 31, 2017, Fannie Mae HFA Preferred Risk Share Mortgage Loans Still in a Repurchase Obligation Period had an outstanding aggregate principal balance of \$915.3 million.
+The Fannie Mae

+HFA Preferred Mortgage Loans do not have Repurchase Obligation Periods.
 Under certain circumstances Fannie Mae may require the Authority to repurchase certain Fannie Mae HFA Preferred Risk Share Mortgage Loans and Fannie Mae HFA Preferred Mortgage Loans if the Authority is in breach of any covenant, representation, or warranty by the Authority with respect to such loans.
-Any Fannie Mae Mortgage Loan repurchased by the Authority would be a Self-Insured Mortgage Loan.
+Any Fannie Mae Mortgage Loan repurchased by the Authority would be a Self-Insured Mortgage Loan, except for those Fannie Mae Mortgage Loans with private mortgage insurance (see "Data on Securitized Single Family Mortgage Loans Sold to Investors or Held in the Authority's General Fund" in Appendix B).
 The Authority expects to retain the servicing rights on all Fannie Mae Mortgage Loans.